klarna/klarna-on-demand-android/doc/integration.md

 OriginProof originProof = new OriginProof(4050, "EUR", getUserToken(), getApplicationContext());
 ```

 Assume `getUserToken()` returns the user's token as received during registration.
-Note that the method expects the purchase amount to be supplied in cents.
+Note that the constructor expects the purchase amount to be supplied in cents.
 You can find the constructor's full documentation [here](http://klarna.github.io/klarna-on-demand-android/com/klarna/ondemand/OriginProof.html#OriginProof-int-java.lang.String-java.lang.String-android.content.Context-).

 ###Purchase example
 We now know how to generate the signature required for a purchase to go through.
 Let us see how to send it, along with other required information, to the sample backend.